cherevik/AnyCRM/README.md

 # AnyCRM

-A simple, self-contained CRM application built with Python, FastAPI, and SQLite.
-Perfect for learning, prototyping, or as a starting point for your own CRM system.
+A simple, self-contained CRM application built with Python, FastAPI, SQLite, and AnyQuest.
+Perfect for learning how to integrate AI agents as services into a business application.

 ## Features